pbj-writes/hugo_portfolio/content/blog/2024-05-16_musings_on_release_notes.md

 ## There isn't a release notes class

 In college, my professional writing program didn't include a class on release notes.
 Why would it!
 I'm sure this is not uncommon in a lot of technical communication programs.
 Perhaps release notes are a subject of a class, but how often are release notes the entire class?
-We face many expectations not covered in our academic experiences.
+In our professional lives, we face many expectations not covered in our academic experiences.
+Don't get me wrong I've seen books on the subject and

 ## Initial lessons